Kevin Gaines (gridiron football)

-Kevin Gaines (born August 7, 1971) is an American former professional football defensive specialist who played in the Arena Football League.
+Kevin Gaines (born August 7, 1971) is an American former professional football defensive specialist who played in the Arena Football League (AFL).
 He was named second-team All-Arena in 2004 and 2005.
 He played for the Orlando Predators, New Jersey Red Dogs/Gladiators, Florida Bobcats, Carolina Cobras, Georgia Force, Philadelphia Soul, Grand Rapids Rampage, and Columbus Destroyers.
-He also played for the London Monarchs in the World League of American Football, and the Hamilton Tiger-Cats of the Canadian Football League.
+He also played for the London Monarchs in the World League of American Football (WLAF), and the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 College career

 Gaines attended University of Louisville, and was a student and a letterman in football.
 In football, as a senior, Gaines was named Louisville's Defensive Player of the Year and was a second team All-America pick, and after his senior season, participated in the Senior Bowl.